United Nations peacekeeping: Since 1991

+Women

 Participation

 The UN Charter stipulates that to assist in maintaining peace and security around the world, all member states of the UN should make available to the Security Council necessary armed forces and facilities.
-Since 1948, close to 130 nations have contributed military and civilian police personnel to peace operations.
-While detailed records of all personnel who have served in peacekeeping missions since 1948 are not available, it is estimated that up to one million soldiers, police officers and civilians have served under the UN flag in the last 56 years.
+Since 1948, almost 130 nations have contributed military and civilian police personnel to peace operations.
+While detailed records of all personnel who have served in peacekeeping missions since 1948 are not available, it is estimated that as many as one million soldiers, police officers and civilians have served as UN peacekeepers during the last 56 years.

-As of June 2013, 114 countries were contributing a total 91,216 military observers, police, and troops to United Nations Peacekeeping Operations.

-As of June 2022, 120 countries were contributing a total of 74,892 personnel in Peacekeeping Operations, with Bangladesh leading the tally (6,700), followed by India (5,832) and Nepal (5,794).
-As of 28 February 2015, 120 countries were contributing a total of 104,928 personnel in Peacekeeping Operations, with Bangladesh leading the tally (9,446).
-As of March 2008, in addition to military and police personnel, 5,187 international civilian personnel, 2,031 UN Volunteers and 12,036 local civilian personnel worked in UN peacekeeping missions.
+As of June 2022, 120 countries were contributing a total of 74,892 personnel in Peacekeeping Operations, with Bangladesh leading the tally (6,700), followed by India (5,832), Nepal (5,794), Rwanda (5,283) and Pakistan (4,399).
+In addition to military and police personnel, 5,187 international civilian personnel, 2,031 UN Volunteers and 12,036 local civilian personnel worked in UN peacekeeping missions as of March 2008.

-Through October 2018, 3,767 people from over 100 countries had been killed while serving on peacekeeping missions.
+Through October 2018, 3,767 people from more than 100 countries had been killed while serving on peacekeeping missions.
 Many of those came from India (163), Nigeria (153), Pakistan (150), Bangladesh (146), and Ghana (138).
-Thirty percent of the fatalities in the first 55 years of UN peacekeeping occurred in the years 1993–1995.
-About 4.5% of the troops and civilian police deployed in UN peacekeeping missions come from the European Union and less than one percent from the United States (USA).
+Thirty percent of the fatalities during the first 55 years of UN peacekeeping occurred in the years 1993–1995.

 The rate of reimbursement by the UN for troop-contributing countries per peacekeeper per month include: $1,028 for pay and allowances; $303 supplementary pay for specialists; $68 for personal clothing, gear and equipment; and $5 for personal weaponry.